Important College Application Deadlines

 While the SAT is not the only college entrance exam that students take, it is the one that is more commonly utilized by universities and colleges during the admissions process.
 This exam is administered by the College Board and is intended to measure the student’s readiness for college.

-While the official testing dates will vary on a year-to-year basis, the following dates are available for registration and testing throughout 2020 and 2021.
+While the official testing dates will vary on a year-to-year basis, these are the anticipated dates for registration and testing for the 2023-2024 school year.
 SAT subject tests are not necessarily available to take on all of these dates.

 When it comes time for students to provide their scores to colleges, they will do so when they submit their complete application.
 Application deadlines will vary by school, but there are some common deadlines worth considering.